nzlotrfan/nzlotrfan/README.md

   ⛏ SQL<br>

 <h2>Something interesting</h2>
+🧭 My first web design experience was in the days of Microsoft Frontpage. <br>
 🎷 When I'm not coding, I am on my piano or singing old jazz songs. <br>
 ⚡ I created my username "nzlotrfan" when I was 12 years old.
 And today, it still holds true!
 <br><br>